Public Policy BS

 Cooperative Education & Experiential Education Component

-Student Skills & CapabilitiesAt the end of their third year all students are capable of conducting scientific and applied research, are polished writers and speakers, and have at their disposal a number of policy analysis tools, including cost/benefit analysis, decision analysis, and computer modeling techniques.
+Student Skills & CapabilitiesCapable of conducting scientific and applied research, are polished writers and speakers, and have at their disposal a number of policy analysis tools, including cost/benefit analysis, decision analysis, and computer modeling techniques.
 Students will be prepared to assist in the policy analysis endeavors of a company, non-profit, or government agency.
-Students will have practice using analytical techniques to evaluate alternative policies based on an organization’s goals, analyze the potential for implementation of a set of policies in the political arena, or understand the impact of a policy on the mission of the organization.
-In particular, students will be able to apply these tools to contemporary science and technology related problems.
-Finally, given the technological aspects of our program, students will be able to evaluate technologies and assess the economic, social, and regulatory aspects of their use.

-Job TitlesPolicy Analyst, Program Evaluator, Regulatory Affairs Specialist, Program Managers for government, non-profit or corporate employers
+Job TitlesPolicy Analyst, Program Evaluator, Regulatory Affairs Specialist, Program Managers, Energy Efficiency Advisor, Research Assistant, Program Specialist.

-Contact UsWe appreciate your interest in your career.
-We will make every effort to help you succeed.
-Call our office and ask to speak with Tabitha Arrendell, the career services coordinator who works with the Public Policy program.
-For your convenience, you can access information and services through our web site at www.rit.edu/careerservices.
-To learn more about the program visit pubpol.rit.edu.
+Contact UsWe appreciate your interest in your career and we will make every effort to help you succeed.
+Feel free to contact Lisa Monette, the career services coordinator who works with the Public Policy program.
+You can access information about services through our web site at https://www.rit.edu/careerservices.

 Rochester Institute of Technology .
 Office of Career Services and Cooperative Education